North Sea Cycle Route NCN1 : Hostels and Bunkhouses

 Day Eight

-Is 19 miles to BROMPTON ON SWALE BUNKBARN, 3 miles east of Richmond and less than half a mile from the path.
-Brompton on Swale Bunkbarn provides duvets and sheet sleeping bags that can be hired.
+Is 19 miles to BROMPTON ON SWALE BUNKBARN from Reeth.
+Three miles east of Richmond, less than half a mile from the path, and opposite a pub, Brompton on Swale Bunkbarn provides great value accommodation.
+Duvets are provided and sheet sleeping bags that can be hired.
 Cooking facilities are available (bring £1 for the meter).
-Ideal for lightweight walkers.
 Please note that Richmond Camping Barn, which was situated 3 miles west of Richmond is now closed.
+Opening in 2025 and five miles closer to Reeth is ST MICHAELS LODGE.

 Day Nine

-Has a total distance of 23 miles and ends with a three-quarter mile diversion from the route to reach the next Independent Hostel at COTE GHYLL MILL (also known as Osmotherly Youth Hostel).
+Has a total distance of 23 miles from Brompton on Swale Bunkbarn, with a three-quarter mile diversion from the route you reach the next Independent Hostel at COTE GHYLL MILL (previously known as Osmotherly Youth Hostel).
 Follow the route to Ingleby Arncliffe then walk a further two miles along the route to Mount Grace Wood.
 Using careful map reading, leave the C2C route at a hairpin bend in the path at Mount Grace Wood and take a three-quarter mile diversion via Chapel Wood Farm towards Osmotherly.
 Turn left when you reach the road and look out for signs for Osmotherly Youth Hostel.

 If you decide to continue to Bank House Farm the next day, this involves two very long day walks in a row.
-So you might like to spend a rest day at Cote Ghyll Mill before embarking on exploring the delights and cafés of the pretty village of Osmotherly.
+So you might like to spend a rest day at Cote Ghyll Mill before moving on, and explore the delights and cafés of the pretty village of Osmotherly.
 It’s well worth a visit.

 Day Ten.